Rockfall barrier: Design principles

 The impact strength of a specific rockfall barrier is mainly determined from real-scale impact experiments.
 For instance, the design of flexible barriers is often based on results from the conformance tests prescribed in a specific European guildeline.
 These tests consist in normal-to-the barrier impacts in the center of a three-panel barrier by a projectile with translational velocity of at least 25 m/s and no rotational velocity.

 The response of a barrier may also be evaluated based on specific numerical models, developed based on a finite element method or a discrete element method.
+These simulations tools may also be used to improve the barrier design, for example accounting for site-specific impact conditions.